Director of Media Relations

 Brigham Young University, 2002

-Rand Champion is in his second season as the Director of Media Relations, serving as the primary media contact for football, men's and women's golf and bowling while overseeing the operations of the media relations department in promoting the Lumberjacks' 17 intercollegiate athletic programs.
+Rand Champion is in his third season as the Director of Media Relations, serving as the primary media contact for football, men's and women's golf and bowling while overseeing the operations of the media relations department in promoting the Lumberjacks' 17 intercollegiate athletic programs.

 Champion comes to SFA from Texas A&M University-Commerce where he served as the Director of Media Relations since March 2011.
 During his time in Commerce, Champion oversaw the media efforts for all 12 Lion athletic programs, including serving as the primary contact for the A&M-Commerce football, men's basketball, volleyball, golf and softball programs.

 During his time at A&M-Commerce, Champion spearheaded a number of occurrences that generated both local and national headlines, including the Lions' newly installed football field with arguably the world's largest on-field logo.
 Champion also oversaw a pair of complete website redesigns for LionAthletics.com while expanding A&M-Commerce's social media efforts and instituting online video broadcasts for Lion Athletic events.

 Prior to his time at A&M-Commerce, Champion spent three years as the Assistant Director of Media Relations at Northwestern University in Evanston, Ill.
 He served as the primary media contact for the seven-time national champion Wildcat women's lacrosse teams, coordinating media coverage through outlets such as CNN, HBO, ESPN, Sports Illustrated and The Big Ten Network, as well as the local Chicago newspaper and television and radio stations.